-Over the reporting period the Company's Own Funds decreased by £593m to £10,697m (2018: £11,290m).
+Over the reporting period the Company's Own Funds decreased by £810m to £9,887m (2019: £10,697m).
 The movement reflects the surplus generated from the books of existing and new business, offset by the dividend payment to Legal & General Insurance Holdings Limited (the Company's immediate parent) and adverse operating and non-operating variances.
-With effect from 31 December 2019, the Company increased its share of quota share reinsurance with L&G Reinsurance Company Limited, a subsidiary of the Group, from 10% to 25%.
-The increase in the quota share reinsurance strengthened the Capital position of the Company and provides the platform for the Company to continue to write significant volumes of Annuity business in future years.
-The impact of the transaction on own funds was a £489m decrease, which, combined with a £897m decrease in solvency capital requirement, resulted in a 13% increase in Solvency II coverage ratio.